-Cold soups would always be a thrill if only they were made with full-bodied and full-flavored veggies, as they are here.
+Cold soups would always be a thrill if only they were made with full-bodied and full-flavored veggies, as they are in this cold watercress soup.
 No stock or broth whatsoever!
 Bouillon cubes?
 Let’s not even go there!

-There are several variations you might enjoy on this theme, keeping as always a short and sweet ingredient selection: Broccoli, spinach, kale, asparagus instead of the watercress and zucchini; potatoes, turnips, parsnips, cauliflower instead of the celery root.
-Play with all the possibilities!
+There are several variations on this cold watercress soup you might enjoy on this theme, keeping as always a short and sweet ingredient selection: Broccoli, spinach, kale, asparagus instead of the watercress and zucchini; potatoes, turnips, parsnips, cauliflower instead of the celery root.
+Play with all the delicious possibilities!

 The immersion blender is a wonderfully nifty tool, inexpensive and portable (it will fit in a drawer), that allows you to blend your soup directly and in one shot right in your pot.
 No transferring, no mess.
 Just make sure there are no bones in the soup, or you will break your blade.

 - 2 large zucchini, cut in large chunks